marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 For the server, the value of this transport parameter is a variable-length integer, the concurrency limit.
-The concurrency limit limits the amount of concurrent NAT traversal attempts, and can be used to limit the bandwith required to execute the path validation.
+The concurrency limit limits the amount of concurrent NAT traversal attempts and can be used to limit the bandwith required to execute the path validation.
 Any value larger than 0 is valid.
 A client implementation that understands this transport parameter MUST treat the receipt of a value that is not a variable-length integer, or the receipt of the